barotto/IBMulator/README.md

 * `net-client`: network client that connects to a network server at launch; the `dev` paramenter must be set with the address and port to connect to in the form `address:port`, for example `dev=192.168.1.100:6667`.
+* `pipe-server`: named pipe server that accepts incoming named pipe connections (Windows only).
+See below for more info.
+* `pipe-client`: named pipe client that connects to named pipe servers or virtual COM ports (Windows only).
+See below for more info.
 * `modem`: virtual modem that connects and receives calls over the network.
 * `speak`: Braille 'n Speak synthetizer.